tylernnguyen5/news-archiver/README.md

 ## My TODOS

-- Integrate Puppeteer with Cloud Storage function
 - Implement client app (Vue.js)

+*(I'm current working on it in a different repository and will merge them later)*

 ## Data Structure